China Visa

 - Valid Passport: valid for more than six months with at least two blank visa pages

-- Visa Application Form: You need to complete it by computer, print and sign it.
+- Visa Application Form: You need to complete it by computer, and print and sign it.

 - A recent passport-type photo: 33mm x 48mm

-- Relevant proof according to your purpose to China: such as an invitation letter.
+- Relevant proof for your purpose to China: an invitation letter.

 China Visa Fees